SubinoyBera/SupplyChain-Sentinel/SECURITY.md

 ## Security Policy

 ## Supported Versions
-We currently support the following versions of the project.
-Please ensure you are using a supported version to receive security updates and patches.
+This is the first version of the project and more updated versions would be available in future.
+Please ensure you are using the supported versions to receive security updates and patches.

 | Version | Support            | Notes                               |
 | ------- | ------------------ | ----------------------------------- |